Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Algorithms

 \section{Algorithms}

-We use a Gibbs sampling algorithm in order to compute the posterior.
-This algorithm alternates between drawing new paths through our hierarchical topic model and solving the Bayesian Tucker decomposition problem.
+We use a Gibbs sampler to compute the posterior model based on our prior and our samples.
+This algorithm alternates between drawing new paths through the hierarchical topic model and solving the Bayesian Tucker decomposition problem.
 This scheme is similar to that developed for hLDA by \cite{NIPS2003_2466}.
-We present a general overview of the Gibbs sampling algorithm in Algorithm \ref{Algorithm Overview}.
+We present a general overview of our Gibbs sampler in Algorithm \ref{Algorithm Overview}.

-In Section \ref{Bayesian Tucker Decomposition} we present two algorithms for sampling from the Bayesian Tucker decomposition, and in Section \ref{Hierarchical Topic Models} we present Gibbs sampling algorithms for both the independent trees and PAM-based hierarchical topic models.
+In Section \ref{Bayesian Tucker Decomposition}, we present two algorithms for sampling from the Bayesian Tucker decomposition, and in Section \ref{Hierarchical Topic Models}, we present Gibbs samplers for both the independent trees and PAM-based topic models.
+In Appendix \ref{variations}, we propose variations and modifications that can be made to these models to improve performance.